blair-sharpe/algo/README.md

 # Algorithm Challanges

+Can't reverse a linked list?
+Embarrassing.
 Challenge yourself!
 This is a place to be better at coding challanges.
 Chapters will be added every week.

 ## Setup